ahazeemi/dPrune/README.md

         return scored_dataset.select(indices_to_keep)
 ```

+## 📓 Example Notebooks

+### 1. Supervised Pruning with Forgetting Score
+`examples/supervised_pruning_with_forgetting_score.ipynb`

+Shows how to use forgetting scores to identify and remove examples that are repeatedly forgotten during training.

+### 2. Unsupervised Pruning with K-Means
+`examples/unsupervised_pruning_with_kmeans.ipynb`

+Demonstrates clustering-based pruning using K-means to remove outlier examples.

+### 3. Unsupervised Pruning with Perplexity
+`examples/unsupervised_pruning_with_perplexity.ipynb`

+Complete example showing how to use perplexity scoring for text summarization:
+- Score CNN/DailyMail dataset with perplexity from KenLM model
+- Train models on original vs pruned data
+- Compare ROUGE-L performance

 ## 🎓 Advanced Usage: Forgetting Score

 Some pruning strategies require observing the model's behavior _during_ training. `dPrune` supports this via Hugging Face `TrainerCallback`s.
 Here is how you would use the `ForgettingScorer`: